gaaldvd/gaaldvd/README.md

 ## Geology

-Libraries and applications for various fields of geoscience, from simple solutions to more complex software.
+Libraries and applications for various fields of geoscience.

 ### Upcoming projects